 Post-retrieval filtering runs semantic search first, then routes the top-k chunks through an authorization service that strips anything the user shouldn't see before the LLM gets context.
 Catches the chunks that were mis-tagged at ingestion.
 Last layer between the index and the model.

-Hybrid is the only configuration that holds.
+Hybrid is the only configuration that holds in production.
 Broad pre-retrieval filters — department, classification level — narrow the search space.
 Fine-grained post-retrieval checks handle the relationship-based permissions metadata cannot express.
 Each layer absorbs what the layer above it lets through.

 | Dimension | Pre-Retrieval | Post-Retrieval | Hybrid |